An understatement is a figure of speech employed by writers or speakers to intentionally make a situation seem less important than it really is.

 [Huck] “No’m.
 Killed a nigger.”

-It is one of the understatement examples found in Twain’s literary pieces.
+This excerpt from Mark Twain’s famous work provides one of the great understatement examples found in Twain’s literary pieces.
 Huck’s response, “No’m.
-Killed a nigger.” exposes the thinking of the people back then, who did not consider black men humans.
+Killed a nigger” exposes the thinking of the people of the time, who did not consider black men humans.
 Killing a black man was not considered something serious.

 “I’ve always been a massive admirer of the Edenist ability to understate.
 But I think defining a chunk of land fifteen kilometers across that suddenly takes flight and wanders off into another dimension as a little problem is possibly the best example yet.”